useit-consulting/alt-text-slack-bot/README.md

 4. Scroll up and click **Install to Workspace**
 5. Authorize the app in your workspace
 6. **Copy the Bot User OAuth Token** (starts with `xoxb-`) - you'll need this for Netlify
+   - ⚠️ **Note**: This is the "Bot User OAuth Token", NOT the "Client Secret".
+The Client Secret is a different credential used for OAuth installations and is not needed for this bot.

 ### Step 3: Enable Events API